xam1-lab/Home-Lab-Server/README.md

 ## 📝 Troubleshooting Log Summary
 * **Routing Success:** Achieving internet access within an isolated subnet was a success.
 By correctly configuring RRAS and NAT, I successfully simulated a real-world enterprise gateway.
 * **Data Integrity:** The addition of VSS and WSB ensures the lab is resilient against data loss.
-The environment is now robust and ready for the integration of the Linux ecosystem.
+The environment is now robust and ready for the integration of the Linux system.